Key takeaways

 How long does it take for Zoloft to work?

-Once you start taking Zoloft in the right amount as prescribed by your healthcare provider, you can expect it to start working in about two to six weeks.
-Zoloft isn’t the type of medication that will start working on the first day, so you’ll need a little patience while waiting for it to start relieving your symptoms.
+Once you start taking Zoloft in the right amount as prescribed by your healthcare provider, you can expect it to start showing some improvement in about two to six weeks.
+Zoloft isn’t the type of medication that will start working on the first day, so you’ll need a little patience while waiting for it to start improving your symptoms.

-According to the National Alliance on Mental Illness, some of the earliest signs that Zoloft is working are improvements in sleep, energy, or appetite.
+According to the National Alliance on Mental Illness, some of the earliest signs Zoloft is working are improvements in sleep, energy, or appetite.
 These improvements could happen as soon as one to two weeks into taking the medication.
-More significant changes like feeling less depressed or regaining interest in daily life may take six to eight weeks to show up.
+More significant changes, like alleviating symptoms of depression or regaining interest in daily life and physical activity, may take six to eight weeks to show up.

-When you first start taking Zoloft, you may begin to notice a few side effects.
-One of the best ways to avoid side effects is to take the medication exactly as prescribed by your doctor.
-They will prescribe you a certain dose for a reason, and taking more Zoloft because you want it to work faster isn’t safe.
-Let’s take a look at some of the most common side effects of Zoloft you’ll want to be aware of when you start taking it.
+When you first start taking Zoloft, you may begin to notice a few possible side effects.
+Let’s look at some of the most common side effects of Zoloft you’ll want to be aware of when you start taking it.

 Zoloft side effects to expect in the first week

-During the first few days on Zoloft you may experience some initial side effects even if you’re taking the medication exactly as prescribed by your healthcare provider.
+During the first week of Zoloft treatment, you may experience some initial side effects even if you’re taking the medication exactly as prescribed by your healthcare provider.
 This happens because it takes time for the body to become used to the medication.
 Some of the most common side effects that people have during their first week of taking Zoloft include:

 - Headache